 Putting children first

-Written by Steve Valdez-Symonds, Programme Director - Refugee and Migrant Rights
+By Steve Valdez-Symonds, Programme Director - Refugee and Migrant Rights

 Today Amnesty International and Student Action for Refugees (STAR) have linked the Home Office and the Department for Education in a giant paper chain of united families – and handed in more than 30,000 strong petition.